• Skip to primary navigation

 Ingredients for tuna mayo rice (rice, tuna, mayonnaise, garlic, butter, sweet soy sauce, sesame seeds),

-• Tuna - For this recipe I use canned tuna but you can use other canned fish such as canned salmon or sardines in oil as well.
+• Tuna - For this tuna rice recipe, I use canned tuna but you can use other canned fish such as canned salmon or sardines in oil as well.

 • Rice - Most of the time, I like to use sushi rice for the recipe, but you can also use jasmine rice as well.